 Additionally, these facilities must be:

-- Owned, leased, or used by one or more nonprofit cultural organizations
+- Owned, leased, or used by one or more nonprofit cultural organizations; and

 - Accessible to the public

-- Public or private institutions of higher education that own cultural facilities that:
+To be eligible, public or private institutions of higher education that own cultural facilities must:

-- Provide service and open access to the community and the general public beyond their educational mission
+- Provide service and open access to the community and the general public beyond their educational mission; and

 - Demonstrate financial need